Felicity Palmer

 Her work in contemporary music has included the first Glyndebourne production of Péter Eötvös's opera Love and Other Demons, in the role of Josefa Miranda.

 Palmer is a professor at the Royal College of Music in London.
 She was appointed Commander of the Order of the British Empire (CBE) in 1993 and Dame Commander of the Order of the British Empire (DBE) in the 2011 New Year Honours for services to music.

-She is a first cousin of Barclay Palmer, Olympic athlete.
+She is a first cousin of Barclay Palmer, Olympic athlete and humanities educator and reformer.